Scholarship Frequently Asked Questions

 - Are transcripts and/or recommendations needed?

+Students applying for merit based scholarship must submit a transcript.
 High school graduates applying to Cecil as Freshmen will be given broader consideration if transcripts are submitted.
 You will be notified if a letter of recommendation is required.

 - Will I receive a cash refund?

-No. All Cecil College Foundation scholarships are for tuition and in some instances fees and books.
+No. All Cecil College Foundation scholarships are for tuition and in some instances fees and required textbooks.
 Scholarship funds are applied after all other forms of financial aid and scholarships are received.
 If it is determined that a student was awarded an amount that is more than their balance after all other forms of aid have been applied, the funds will be returned directly to the foundation.

 Tips for success.